-SRK adopted a conventional geostatistical approach to estimate the maiden mineral resource for the West Bear Cobalt-Nickel Project.
+UEX completed a conventional inverse distance squared interpolation approach to estimate the updated mineral resource for the West Bear Cobalt-Nickel Project.
 Mineral resource estimates were constrained within geological defined wireframes based on available information.

-Considerable progress has been made in modelling the overall spatial location of the cobalt mineralization, but there is still some uncertainty in the local continuity of this mineralization due to its high-grade nature.
-In addition, no processing or metallurgical data is currently available for the cobalt-nickel mineralization.
-Accordingly, considering this uncertainty, SRK considers all block estimates within the mineralized lenses and located inside the conceptual open pit shell to satisfy the classification criteria for Inferred mineral resources.
+UEX is confident in the modelling of the overall spatial location of the cobalt mineralization and that it is representative of the West Bear Cobalt-Nickel Deposit.
+No processing or metallurgical data is currently available for the cobalt- nickel mineralization.
+UEX considers all block estimates within the mineralized wireframe to satisfy the classification criteria for Indicated Mineral Resources.

-The geological setting, character of the cobalt and nickel mineralization delineated, and exploration results to date are of sufficient merit to justify additional exploration expenditure to potentially expand the cobalt and nickel mineralization footprint on the West Bear Property.
+Based on the geological setting, character of the cobalt and nickel mineralization delineated, and exploration results to date UEX does not recommend any future exploration work within the immediate vicinity of the cobalt and nickel mineralization on the West Bear Property.